dallen72/teamwater-itch-jam-july-25/README.md

 # TODO:
-	- show to the user where the user can click in the map
-	- need to have an explanation for multiple cows (explained to the user)
 	- setup itch page
 	- refactor the nomad script
 	- do a better job of showing where the energy is
 	- bug: the user can't escape when the "you won" is shown
+	- need to have an explanation for multiple cows (explained to the user)
+	- get rid of button outline when next level is pressed

 ## Feedback from playtest 8/13:
 	- The simple ui and tutorial is great. the interactive map on the phone could be bigger. consider doing away with the saure map, allowing the entire screen open to play.